-If you decide to post often, it may be worth investigating the option to schedule posts.
-That way, you can write your blog entries ahead of time, allowing you to keep to your schedule.
+If you post often, the option to schedule posts may be worth investigating.
+That way, you can write your blog entries, allowing you to keep to your schedule.
 It also saves you the hassle of remembering to post at the eleventh hour.

-Besides, you will need to measure your performance, identify the gaps and fill them so you can sky-high your blog traffic with a bit of SEO push.
+Besides, you will need to measure your performance, identify the gaps and fill them so you can sky-high your blog traffic with some SEO push.

 6. Knowing your blogging goals

 Setting blogging goals is expected in the blogosphere, shared by all bloggers.

 Blogging goals allow you to manage your energy, time, and resources efficiently and keep you moving forward, motivated to achieve more.

 You should have clarity about where you want to see yourself in the coming years or even months, and you should not deviate from your target despite the failures along the way.

 Follow these steps to develop your blog goals the right way: